neooblaster/zcl_log_util/README.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 02 | 010 | W  |  |  |  |  | I |

-With this rule the message will be ignored (no entry in table / no display)
+With this rule, the message will be ignored (no entry in table / no display)

 ###### Appending an extra message (Mode `A`)

-This mode offer the possibility to add an extra message to those responding to the rule.
+This mode offers the possibility to add an extra message to those responding to the rule.

 Considering you are logging the following message ``e001(vn)`` and you have